elim-z/SpaceShooterGame/README.md

-# SpaceShooterGame
-Basic Arcade Space Shooter Game for my Java Object Oriented Programming class.
+# Space Shooter Game

+A 2D arcade-style space shooter built in Java using Swing.

+## How to Play
+- Arrow Keys — Move your ship
+- Spacebar — Shoot
+- Destroy all 10 enemies to win

+## Tech Used
+- Java
+- Java Swing (Graphics2D)
+- Object-Oriented Programming